 Understanding home insurance for tiny homes

-Tiny homes are problematic for an insurance company.
-Stationary tiny homes are easiest to insure, but a provider is going to want assurances that the home is built to code.
+Tiny homes can be problematic for a home insurance company.
+Stationary tiny homes are easiest to insure, but a provider will want assurances that the home is built to code.
 If you’ve built the miniature dwelling yourself, odds are the insurance provider will be disinterested in helping you out.
 For most tiny homes, if it’s not certified by the National Organization of Alternative Housing (NOAH), your insurance provider will not cover it.
 If you did get your tiny home built by someone who was NOAH certified, and even if it can move — as long as you don’t intend to move it more than once a year, you may be able to get a mobile and manufactured home policy.

 If you intend to move your mobile tiny home frequently, most insurance providers will classify the dwelling as something similar to a recreational vehicle.
 However, they won’t insure you unless your home is certified by the Recreational Vehicle Industry Association (RVIA).
 If you have that certification, you can get insured under an RV policy, which protects the small home, whether parked or moving.